-Work is set to start on the construction of a modern new school to replace existing facilities at Minerva Primary Academy at Hillfields, Bristol.
+Work has started on the construction of a modern new school to replace existing facilities at Minerva Primary Academy at Hillfields, Bristol.
 Once completed, the current capacity of 300 pupils will increase to 420 number pupils.

 The new school facilities will comprise of a two storey building with multi-use hall.
 During construction and demolition activities, pupils will be temporarily located in part of the existing school, however, additional learning space will be provided using an Elliott temporary classroom solution.

 “We are very excited to be having such a fantastic new building.
 Along with redevelopment of the grounds, which will give more opportunities for learning and playing outdoors, we will soon have facilities to be really proud of and ones that our children richly deserve”.

 Colin Sargeant, Director of Elliott off-site solutions, said; “We are very pleased to have been awarded the contract to construct the new school facilities at Minerva Primary Academy.
 There have been significant issues in the ground to overcome due to historical mine workings however these are now all in hand.
 Now that construction is commencing, our modern methods of off-site construction will enable the work to be completed in a much quicker time-frame than using traditional methods.
 The new facilities will provide a modern learning experience for pupils and school staff.”